Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barnet and are not the council.
 About us

-The Licensing Sub-Committee of Barnet Council is scheduled to convene on Wednesday 13 May 2026.
-The primary focus of the meeting will be a review of the premises licence for Food For Less, located at 20 Watling Avenue, Edgware.
-The committee will also consider the procedure for licensing sub-committee hearings.
+The Licensing Sub-Committee of Barnet Council was scheduled to discuss a review of the premises licence for Food For Less, located at 20 Watling Avenue, Edgware.
+The meeting's agenda also included the procedure for licensing sub-committee hearings.

 Review of Premises Licence: Food For Less

-The meeting's most significant item is the scheduled review of the premises licence for Food For Less, located at 20 Watling Avenue, Edgware HA8 0LR.
-This review has been initiated by Karl Schultz, the Trading Standards Team Leader for the London Borough of Barnet, under Section 51 of the Licensing Act 20031.
+The primary item scheduled for discussion was a review of the premises licence for Food For Less, located at 20 Watling Avenue, Edgware HA8 0LR.
+The report pack indicated that this review was initiated by Karl Schultz, the Trading Standards Team Leader for the London Borough of Barnet, under Section 51 of the Licensing Act 2003.

 Licensing Sub-Committee Hearing Procedure